cubicdaiya/nginx-build/README.md

 ### Configuration for building nginx

 `nginx-build` provides a mechanism for custom configuration for building nginx.
-Prepare a ini-file like the following.
+Prepare a text-file like the following.

 ```
 --sbin-path=/usr/sbin/nginx